Mati-dev22/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-all possible combinations of two letters prints a number with two decimal places converts a number from base 10 to base 16
+all possible combinations of two letters prints a number with two decimal places converts a number from base 10 to base 16 encodes and decodes text using the rot13 encryption